panicmechanic/ZMD/Readme.md

     training, boosting your stats much more than a level up.
 Maybe giving you a mutation too.
 - Need a fire key for mutations, and a box to list available mutations that are charged and ready to fire
 - Place items in clusters, define level of clusters pwr dungeon level
+- Add camera with ability to set/change zoom level
 - Fix description box by putting it in panel2 and include a new function to describe acc, speed, danger etc.
 - Pathfinding will need an overhaul
 - Add variables to tiles at the entrances and exits to tunnels, and on entering